 Titles in bold mean that the full version is available for download.

-Current book project: Bitter Tastes: Literary Naturalis and Early Cinema in American Women's Writing forthcoming in June 2016 from the University of Georgia Press.
+Current book: Bitter Tastes: Literary Naturalis and Early Cinema in American Women's Writing forthcoming in September 2016 from the University of Georgia Press.

 Articles and Book Chapters

 "Experimental Fiction: 'Samuel.'"
 Approaches to Teaching Jack London.
 Kenneth K. Brandt and Jeanne Campbell Reesman, eds.
 MLA Approaches to Teaching World Literature Series.
 General Ed.
 Joseph Gibaldi.

 “Bitter Tastes: Recognizing Women’s Naturalism.”
 AIZEN 24 (2014).
 (Journal version of keynote address). http://www.ualberta.ca/~aizen/excavatio/articles/v24/Campbellfinal.